 At MGE, we believe encouraging customers to conserve energy is key to building a sustainable future.
 We have a long history of working with customers to help them think about energy efficiency and conservation in their daily lives.
-Since 1987, our customers' conservation efforts have reduced the demand for new electric supply by more than 110 megawatts.
+Since 1987, our customers' conservation efforts have reduced the demand for new electric supply by more than 110 megawatts (MW).
+By comparison, MGE's West Campus Cogeneration Facility has a capacity of 150 MW.